Dartford (constituency): Boundaries

 1885–1918: The Sessional Division of Dartford, and part of the Sessional Division of Bromley.

 1918–1945: The Urban Districts of Bexley, Dartford, and Erith, and in the Rural District of Dartford the parishes of Crayford, Stone, and Swanscombe.

 1945–1955: The Boroughs of Dartford and Erith, and the Urban District of Crayford.

 1955–1974: The Borough of Dartford, the Urban District of Swanscombe, and the Rural District of Dartford.

 1974–1983: The Borough of Dartford, the Urban District of Swanscombe, and in the Rural District of Dartford the parishes of Darenth, Southfleet, Stone, Sutton-at-Hone, and Wilmington.

 1983–1997: The Borough of Dartford, and the District of Sevenoaks wards of Ash-cum-Ridley, Fawkham and Hartley, Horton Kirby, and Longfield.

 1997–2010: The Borough of Dartford, and the District of Sevenoaks wards of Fawkham and Hartley, and Horton Kirby.

 2010–2024: The Borough of Dartford, and the District of Sevenoaks ward of Hartley and Hodsoll Street.

 2024–present: The Borough of Dartford wards of Bean & Village Park, Brent, Burnham, Darenth, Ebbsfleet, Greenhithe & Knockhall, Heath, Joyden's Wood, Longfield, New Barn & Southfleet, Maypole & Leyton Cross, Newtown, Princes, Stone Castle, Stone House, Swanscombe, Temple Hill, Town, and West Hill.

 The electorate was reduced to bring it within the permitted range by transferring the District of Sevenoaks ward of Hartley and Hodsoll Street to Tonbridge and the Dartford Borough ward of Wilmington, Sutton-at-Hone & Hawley to Sevenoaks.

-Constituency profile

-As its name suggests, the main settlement in the constituency is the town of Dartford, but it also includes a number of other towns and villages, including Swanscombe, Longfield and Greenhithe.
-These all add up to create a diverse constituency which covers urban and rural areas.

-The population of the constituency currently comprises the bulk of the Borough of Dartford.
-It is on the border with the London Borough of Bexley, with which at one time it shared an MP.

-Health and wealth of its residents is around average for the UK.